Elizabethreji/INNOSPARK/README.md

    Users can easily create accounts and set up personalized profiles to track their sustainability goals.
 This feature enables them to tailor their experience on the platform to align with their eco-friendly values.

 2. **Marketplace Features (Buy, Sell, Swap)**
-   The platform offers a marketplace where users can buy eco-friendly products, sell items they no longer need, or swap goods to reduce waste and promote sustainable consumption.
+   The platform offers a marketplace where users can buy eco-friendly products, sell items they no longer need, or swap goods  from the website by utilising ecopoints to reduce waste and promote sustainable consumption.

 3. **Eco-Footprint Tracker**
    Our Eco-Footprint Tracker allows users to monitor and visualize their environmental impact based on their purchases, swaps, and other platform activities.
 It helps users stay mindful of their sustainability efforts.